ojalaquellueva/tnrs_db/README.md

 ## INTRODUCTION

-Files in this repository contains all scripts needed to build the current (v4.0) reference database for the iPlant Taxonomic Name Resolution Service or TNRS (http://tnrs.iplantcollaborative.org).
+Files in this repository contains all scripts needed to build the current (v4.0) reference database for the Taxonomic Name Resolution Service or TNRS (http://tnrs.iplantcollaborative.org).
 You can also use these scripts to build a custom TNRS database using your own taxonomic sources, and to add new  data sources to an existing TNRS database.

 ## VERSION